-Thus, the Secretary, acting within his statutory authority, did not want drug companies to unilaterally deny 340B discounts in advance based on mere suspicion of prohibited activity precisely what Lilly, BMS, and Novartis are now seeking to do with their rebate policies.
+Thus, the Secretary, acting within his statutory authority, did not want drug companies to unilaterally deny 340B discounts in advance based on mere suspicion of prohibited activity precisely what Kalderos and the drug companies are now seeking to do with their rebate policies.
 Both Congress and HHS sought to channel disputes through an orderly audit and ADR process, during which covered entities would continue to be paid the discounted 340B pricing.
-This again proves that any effort by Lilly, BMS, and Novartis to police the 340B statute in their sole discretion before providing 340B discounts and only in exchange for purchase data-is incompatible with the structure and design of the statute.7
+This again proves that any effort by Kalderos or its drug company-customers to police the 340B statute in their sole discretion-before providing 340B discounts and only in exchange for purchase data is incompatible with the structure and design of the statute.

-6 Congress was presumably aware of this guidance when it amended the 340B statute in 2010 to codify an audit as a prerequisite for the ADR process.
-See Lorillard v.
-Pons, 434 U.S. 575, 581 (1978) ("[W]here, as here, Congress adopts a new law incorporating sections of a prior law, Congress normally can be presumed to have had knowledge of the interpretation given to the incorporated law, at least insofar as it affects the new statute."); cf. Astra, 563 U.S. at 121-122.
+(1978) (&quot;[W]here, as here, Congress adopts a new law incorporating sections of a prior law, Congress normally can be presumed to have had knowledge of the interpretation given to the incorporated law, at least insofar as it affects the new statute."); cf. Astra, 563 U.S. at 121-122.